 - Daytime is better than night (for obvious reasons).
 Nothing good happens after midnight!

 - Use the lock on the nozzle (auto shut-off) and stand at the BACK (by the license plate) of your car (where you can scan your surroundings and move if needed).
 If the lock is broken or missing, use a reverse grip on the nozzle, so you can stand with your back to the car.
+Notice that the two thugs in the video trapped the man between his car and the pump.
+Don’t stand there!
+Stand at the front or back of your car.
+Be ready to MOVE.

 - If someone approaches you or begins to “interview” you (seemingly harmless questions such as: asking for change, a cigarette, a light, directions, a “favor,” etc.), do NOT let them get close.
 The interview is a technique used by criminals to get close to you.
 Use a command voice and say, “No!” or “Stay back!” or “Do not come any closer!”
 Gesture with your hand, palm-out… “Stop!”